wix/stylable/packages/experimental-loader/README.md

 ## SSR (exportsOnly)

-Sometimes for server pre-rendering build, you don't want to extract css for stylable files and only export the runtime stylesheet.
-For that case you only need the `transform` loader and enable `exportsOnly` mode.
+When building Stylable for consumption in a server-side renderer build, you may want to extract only the exports of the runtime stylesheets and not the content of their CSS.
+In such a case you would only be required to use the `transform` loader and  the `exportsOnly` option.

 ```js
 {